 But if you’re concerned about blue light – how it affects your sleep, circadian rhythms, eye strain and more, you might wonder, does Kindle emit blue light?

 Every one of them offer brightness adjustment powered by LED lights.
 LED lights emit blue light.
+Then how to minimize the affects of kindle devices’ blue light emissions?

 Read about the specific models below and how you can mitigate the effects of blue light.